muzammil-iftikhar/muzammil-iftikhar.github.io/_posts/2020-05-14-List Comprehension.md

 mathjax: true
 ---

-Another awesome python feature is **List Comprehension**.It is basically a one liner for loop built inside brackets
+Another awesome python feature is **List Comprehension**.
+It is basically a one liner for loop built inside brackets

 ```python
 lst = [x for x in range(10)]